MajaNorbjerg/Interactive-Floor/README.md

 To get the best experience with the game.
 Your display resolution for your screen should be 1920 x 1080.

 ### How to play the game
 Use your mouse to catch the ginerbread men.
-There´s a slightly dark red box around the mouse to indicate the detection area.
+There´s a yellow box around the mouse to indicate the detection area of a person.

 ### Go save christmas from the naughty gingerbread men!